Katharine Hepburn: Early life and education

 Katharine Houghton Hepburn was born on May 12, 1907, in Hartford, Connecticut, the second of six children.
 Her parents were Thomas Norval Hepburn (1879–1962), a urologist at Hartford Hospital, and Katharine Martha Houghton Hepburn (1878–1951), a feminist campaigner.
-Both parents fought for social change in the US: Thomas Hepburn helped establish the New England Social Hygiene Association, which educated the public about venereal disease, while the elder Katharine headed the Connecticut Woman Suffrage Association and later campaigned for birth control with Margaret Sanger.
+Both parents fought for social change in the United States: Thomas Hepburn helped establish the New England Social Hygiene Association, which educated the public about venereal disease, while the elder Katharine headed the Connecticut Woman Suffrage Association and later campaigned for birth control with Margaret Sanger.
 As a child, Hepburn joined her mother on several "Votes For Women" demonstrations.
 The Hepburn children were raised to exercise freedom of speech and encouraged to think and debate on any topic they wished.
 Her parents were criticized by the community for their progressive views, which stimulated Hepburn to fight against barriers she encountered.
 Hepburn said she realized from a young age that she was the product of "two very remarkable parents", and credited her "enormously lucky" upbringing with providing the foundation for her success.
-She remained close to her family throughout her life.
+She remained close with her family throughout her life.

 The young Hepburn was a tomboy who liked to call herself Jimmy and cut her hair short.
 Thomas Hepburn was eager for his children to use their minds and bodies to the limit and taught them to swim, run, dive, ride, wrestle, and play golf and tennis.
 Golf became a passion of Hepburn's; she took daily lessons and became very adept, reaching the semi-final of the Connecticut Young Women's Golf Championship.
 She loved swimming in Long Island Sound, and took ice-cold baths every morning in the belief that "the bitterer the medicine, the better it was for you".
-Hepburn was a fan of movies from a young age and went to see one every Saturday night.
+Hepburn was a fan of films from a young age and went to see one every Saturday night.
 She would put on plays and perform for her neighbors with friends and siblings for 50 cents a ticket to raise money for the Navajo people.